SELab-unimi/pnemu/README.md

 # PNEmu

 PNEmu is an *extensible python library* that provides all the necessary to model **Self-Adaptive Systems** using High-Level Petri nets.
-It provides to researchers the ability to quickly prototype and simulate a self-adaptive system in terms of *managed* and *managing* using *P/T nets* and *High-Level Petri nets*, respectively.
+It provides to researchers the ability to quickly prototype and simulate a self-adaptive systems using *P/T nets* and *High-Level Petri nets* as *managed* and *managing* subsystem, respectively.
-The *managed* subsystem (i.e., a P/T net) is encoded into the marking of a High-Level Petri net **emulator** that can *execute*, *sense* and *alter* the *managed* subsystem by means of library functions supplied implemented by using *High-Level* transitions in the *managing* subsystem.
+The *managed* subsystem is encoded into the marking of a High-Level Petri net **emulator** that can *execute*, *sense* and *alter* the *managed* subsystem by means of library functions supplied implemented by using *High-Level* transitions.
 By leveraging the concept of subnets, it is possible to specify decentralized adaptation control by using **MAPE** loops.